edi-tahiri1447/IU-OOP-FP-Python-Habit-Tacker/readme.md

 ## Testing

-To test the functionality, please run the following command.
+To test the functionality, please run the following command in your Python terminal (only after having installed the dependencies, as Pytest is one of them.)
 This will run all the rests at once:

 ```shell
 pytest @test_suite.txt